getgort/gort/README.md

 - Commands are packaged into bundles that can be installed in Gort
 - Users can be assigned to groups, roles can be assigned to groups, and permissions can be attached to roles
 - Supports a sophisticated identity and permission system to determine who can use commands
+- System and command output is highly customizable at the application, bundle, and even command level
-- All command activities are stored in a dedicated audit log for review
+- All command and API activities are stored in a dedicated audit log for review

 Each of these is described in more detail below.